ArduPilot/ardupilot_wiki/dev/source/docs/editing-the-code-with-eclipse.rst

 Preconditions
 =============

-Follow the instructions in :ref:`Building for Pixhawk/PX4 on Windows with Make <building-px4-with-make>` to download the required source code
+Follow the instructions in :ref:`Building for Pixhawk on Windows with Make <building-px4-with-make>` to download the required source code
 (*ardupilot*, *PX4Firmware* and *PX4NuttX*) and toolchain.

 The *PX4 toolchain* includes a preconfigured version of Eclipse that has